 Through a wide range of international case studies, this book delivers some key messages, including:

-Considering the skills developed by students through mobility experiences, while exploring the need for enhanced internationalisation of the curriculum at home, Internationalisation and Employability in Higher Education will be a key resource for any higher education policy makers or university staff associated with careers, employment, and integrated learning.
+Considering the skills developed by students through mobility experiences, while exploring the need for enhanced internationalization of the curriculum at home, Internationalization and Employability in Higher Education will be a key resource for any higher education policy makers or university staff associated with careers, employment, and integrated learning.
 It contains important messages for employers and recruiters.

 This book is timely and important.
-In, 2014 Elspeth Jones and I wrote that we need to change the language of internationalisation.
-We observed a disconnect between the three key stakeholders in the internationalisation process: universities, students and employers.
-This book is addressing this disconnect and is thereby a crucial contribution to the understanding of the relationship between internationalisation and employability in higher education.
+In, 2014 Elspeth Jones and I wrote that we need to change the language of internationalization.
+We observed a disconnect between the three key stakeholders in the internationalization process: universities, students and employers.
+This book is addressing this disconnect and is thereby a crucial contribution to the understanding of the relationship between internationalization and employability in higher education.

 Professor Hans de Wit, Director, Center for International Higher Education at Boston College

 This book is a unique contribution to our understanding of the compelling nexus of international education and employability.
 It focuses on how prominent dimensions in internationalization, including outbound and inbound mobility, transnational education and at-home internationalization, intersect with student employment and employability.
 The book is a comprehensive text analysing policy discourse and practices from a range of national and regional contexts and discussing insightful implications to enhance student employability in an environment shaped by the complex relationship between higher education and the labour market.

 Dr Ly Tran, Associate Professor in the School of Education, Deakin University, Australia